chicio/chicio.github.io/_posts/2019-12-15-pwa-offiline-tracking-google-analytics.md

 ---
 layout: post
-title: "Implement offline tracking with Google Analytics for your Progressive Web App"
+title: "Implement offline tracking with Google Analytics in your Progressive Web App"
 description: "PWA offer great native alike offline capabilities.
 But what about tracking?
 In this tutorial I will show you how simple it is to implement offline tracking with Google Analytics in your PWA."
 date: 2019-12-15
 image: /assets/images/posts/ga-offline.jpg